XanderXAJ/vite-github-pages-template/README.md

 ## Fixing the broken Vite logo

-When production building the app for GitHub Pages, you'll notice the that the Vite log ends up broken.
+When production building the app for GitHub Pages, you'll notice the that the Vite logo ends up broken.

 [I'm not the only one to have noticed](https://github.com/vitejs/vite/issues/10601).
 [A fix was suggested here](https://github.com/vitejs/vite/issues/7358), which I've implemented in this project.